FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/README.md

 # Binding Parameters

-Binding paramters (Kon, Koff and n) for the opioid ligands and naloxone used in clinical simulations as well as carfentanil can be found in their corresponding folder in [Ligand_Data/]().
-Using Fentanyl as an example, optimal parameters are saved in the pars.txt” file in the ligand folder.
-The “boot_pars.csv” file contains the uncertainty population for these binding parameters.
-The script parmsAlgera2020.R contains the full set of binding and PK parameters necessary for simulating opioid overdose and subsequent rescue using intranasal naloxone.
+Binding paramters (Kon, Koff and n) for the opioid ligands and naloxone used in clinical simulations as well as carfentanil can be found in their corresponding folder in [Ligand_Data/](https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/tree/main/Ligand_Data).
+Using Fentanyl as an example, optimal parameters are saved in the [pars.txt](https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/blob/main/Ligand_Data/Fentanyl_A_parameters/Fentanyl_A_pars.txt) in the ligand folder. [boot_pars.csv](https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/blob/main/Ligand_Data/Fentanyl_A_parameters/boot_pars.csv) contains the uncertainty population for these binding parameters. [parmsAlgera2020.R](https://github.com/FDA/Mechanistic-PK-PD-Model-to-Rescue-Opiod-Overdose/blob/main/Ligand_Data/Fentanyl_A_parameters/parmsAlgera2020.R) contains the full set of binding and PK parameters necessary for simulating opioid overdose and subsequent rescue using intranasal naloxone.

 # Generating Clinical Simulation and Comparison Figures